CafeVariomeUoL/EPND/README.md

 The inclusion of a percent sign (%) wildcard character within the value parameter represents zero or more characters within a LIKE style string match.
 For example, when the user inputs Alzheimer in the keyword field, the query will be sent out with the value %Alzheimer%.

 For multiple keyword search, the value will be sent out as array of values.
+Allows search for exact match when searching with quotes, for example: "Alzheimers Diseases"

 eg: ["%alzheimers%", "%disease%"].